 Pop in the chopped ginger, garlic and coriander just for a few moments until they are releasing their flavours, but don’t risk them becoming toasted or burnt, as this will change the taste – and not for the best …

-Use chopped red and yellow bell peppers, cut in long thin strips, and onions cut in a similiar way.
-Add in some teriyaki sauce, or if you prefer some oyster sauce, or a sweet and sour sauce.
+Use chopped red and yellow bell peppers, cut in long thin strips, and onions cut in a similar way.
+Add in some teriyaki sauce, or if you prefer some oyster sauce or a sweet and sour sauce.
 Choose the taste you feel like.

 If you wish to add some lean meat, also cut this into long strips but make them more bite-sized and brown the meat briefly on another pan, so that it won’t take too long to cook.

 When you have your spices ready, then add in your chosen sauce and a small bit of water to start, next add in the chopped vegetables (but not the bok choy or pak choi, keep that til towards the end).